 - You can use plant butter such as Miyoko's to make these dairy-free.

-- Granulated sugar adds sweetness.
+- Granulated sugar adds sweetness, moisture, and tenderness.
 I use organic granulated sugar, such as Florida Crystals, but regular white sugar will work too.

 - For a refined sugar-free cookie, swap both sugars for coconut sugar, measured by weight.